diefenbach/django-lfs/docs/user/howtos/how_to_filters.rst

 12. Enter the ``Name`` of the property, in our case *T-Shirts* and click ``Add property group``.

-Now will adssign the property to the property group:
+Now assign the property to the property group:

 13. Go to the "Properties" tab.
 14. Select *Size* and click ``Assign properties``.